Michaeltaoma/michaeltaoma.github.io/_posts/2020-05-11-economics-note.md

 - Capital Saving technological progress: Technological progress that causes the marginal product of labor to increase relative to the marginal product of capital.

 <img src="assets/post_pics/Snipaste_2020-06-28_11-40-42.png">

+## Chapter 7: Costs and Cost minimization

+### 7.1 Cost Concepts for decision making

+- Explicit Cost: Costs that involve a direct monetary outlay.

+- Implicit Cost: Costs that do not involve outlays of cash.

+- **Opportunity Cost**: The value of the next best alternative that is forgone when another alternative is chosen.
+Include all of the explicit and implicit costs associated with that alternative.

+- Different opportunity cost for different decision making.

+- Note that the unifying feature of this example is that the relevant opportunity cost was, in both cases, the current market price of the sheet steel.

+#### Economic Versus Accounting Costs

+- Economic Costs: The sum of the firm’s explicit costs and implicit costs.

+- Accounting Costs: The total of explicit costs that have been incurred in the past.